-It may take a number of weeks to find the right dose, and even more time for your doctor to know how well the medicine works to control your seizures.
+It may take a number of weeks to find the right dose, and even more time for your healthcare provider to know how well the medicine works to control your seizures.
 How long this takes will be different for each person.
+It may require 14-21 days to achieve the steady therapeutic blood concentrations.
 Factors affecting dose optimization include how often you have seizures, what other medicines you may be taking, and how your body responds to phenobarbital.

 2. How long will my phenobarbital level have to be monitored?